DE-RSTC: A rational secure two-party computation protocol based on direction entropy: Information exchange protocol based on direction entropy

-Case 4: If the player $P_2$ chooses the non-cooperation strategy $D$, the direction vector of the entropy in the direction of $P_2$ is negative, and since the probability of $P_2$ choosing cooperation is $1-\nu$, the event with the probability $1-\nu$ provides positive information with a quantity of ${-(1-{\nu})}log\dfrac{1}{(1-\nu)}$.
-In the $t$-th round, the direction vector of the direction entropy is negative, and the direction entropy value of $P_2$ is also negative.
-The direction entropy value of $P_1$ in the $t$-th round is greater than the direction deletion value in the $t-1$ round, and we record the $t$-th The entropy value of the direction of the wheel is $H(dir_\nu^t)< H(dir_\nu^{t-1})$.
+Case 4: If $P_2$ chooses a non-cooperative strategy, the direction vector of its direction entropy is negative.
+At the same time, events with probability $1-\nu$ provide positive information with a quantity of ${-(1-{\nu})}log\dfrac{1}{(1-\nu)}$ because $P_2$ chooses a cooperative strategy with probability $1-\nu$.
+In short, in the $t$-th round, the direction value of $P_2$ in the $t$-th round is less than the direction deletion value in the $t-1$ round, i.e.,$H(dir_t)\le H(dir_{t-1})$.